 With the island's Coastal Path running right through the bottom of our garden, the foodie cafes and pubs of Ventnor on our doorstep, and the highest point of the island directly above us, we couldn't believe our luck.
 We'd found the perfect spot for escaping the daily grind.

 - Views!
-All cottages face south and look directly out to sea - and Carmel and The Hideaway have suntrap terraces for taking it all in
+All cottages face south and look out to sea - and Carmel and The Hideaway have suntrap terraces for taking it all in

 - Peaceful, homely, and wonderfully secluded